 When we went to visit Kronborg for the first time, my inner princess suddenly appeared and I remembered that I had always wanted to live in a castle.
-Somewhere like Kronberg would do very nicely, in a sort of goldilocks sort of way, not too big, too too small, but just right.
+Somewhere like Kronberg would do very nicely, in a sort of goldilocks sort of way.
+Not too big, too too small, but just right.
 In addition to large suites of snuggly rooms for both the King and the Queen, Frederick also built the largest party room in Europe.
 Or it certainly was at the time it was finished in 1584.
-I like parties, see what I mean, it really would be just perfect.
+I think we all know that I like parties, see what I mean, it really would be just perfect.

 Kronberg was famous for its parties.
 They could last for days and have as many as 24 courses.
 In addition to the feasting there were always musicians and players ready to entertain.
 Part of the celebrations was the Rouse, immortalised in Shakespeare’s ‘Hamlet’.

 But the great cannon to the clouds shall tell,

 And the kings rouse the heaven shall bruit again

 Respeaking earthly thunder”

 Every time Frederick II made a toast during a party, a call went up.
 This call was continued by the drummers and eventually heard by the soldiers outside who set off cannons over the water.
 Now that is a party!

 You can see Sweden from Kronberg, although at the time the castle was built, that part of Sweden was also under the control of Denmark At its closest point Sweden is only 4km or 21/2 miles away.
 The body of water between the two countries is the Øresund and any ship looking to cross over into the Baltic Sea via the Øresund had to pay ‘Sound Dues’.